Benchmarking Methodology

 What It Shows

-Percentile Rank Peer — Distribution Where you fall as a percentage of peers (e.g., 85th percentile means above 85% of the group)
+Percentile Rank Peer: Distribution Where you fall as a percentage of peers (for example, 85th percentile means above 85% of the group)

 Clinical Comparability